mh-morowati/arzdigital/README.md

-you can show this project in arzdigital.vercel.app
+you can show this project in https://arzdigital.vercel.app/